vitalishapovalov/jest-decorated/docs/react/DefaultProps.md

 # @DefaultProps

-Another approach to provide default props for your [@ComponentProvider](react/ComponentProvider.md).
+Another approach to provide the default props for your [@ComponentProvider](react/ComponentProvider.md).

 Props can be [persistent](#persistent-default-props) or [clean for each test](#clean-default-props-for-each-test).